 9) Keep on top of your budget

-Having a baby is expensive with all the costs of clothing, accessories, toys, etc, so it’s a given having twins is even more expensive!
-Manage the budget by getting hand-me-down clothes, accessories, toys etc from friends and family.
+Having a baby is expensive with all the costs of clothing, accessories, toys, cots etc, so it's a given having twins is even more expensive!
+Manage the budget by getting hand me downs clothes, accessories, toys etc from friends and family.
 However, it is not advisable to use pre-owned cots and car seats in case they are no longer safe.

 10) Be aware of your benefits when expecting twins (in the UK)

-In the UK, you are not entitlement to more leave or pay if you are expecting twins compared to if you were expecting one baby (as of 27/04/2016 source: NHS).
-However, you can claim Child Benefits and Child Tax Credits for each child.
+In the UK, you are not entitlement to more leave or pay if you are expecting twins compared to if you were expecting one baby (as of 11/05/2020 source: NHS).
+However, you can claim Child Benefit and Child Tax Credits for each child.